-Yes 4(3%) No 129(97%)
+Yes 15(11.3%) No 118(88.7%)

-- If your partner would think the opposite of you, would you accept it?
-Yes 113(87.6%) No 16(12.4%) (4 didn't answer) - Would you seek for help to a psychologist?
-Yes 125(94%) No 8(6%) - Do you think it is the best way to keep him in the institutions?
-Yes 15(11.3%) No 118(88.7%) - According to you, does our society should be more aware for individuals with special needs to be part of our everyday life activities (working, studying, participating, playing, etc.)?
+12. According to you, does our society should be more aware for individuals with special needs to be part of our everyday life activities (working, studying, participating, playing, etc.)?

 Yes 132(99.2%) No 1(0.8%)

-Conclusion
+4. Conclusions

 It can be said that most of young people are aware about individuals diagnosed with Down syndrome, and their background is a good indicator for their opinion.
 Fortunately, our society does not feel embrace to seek for help to a psychology.
 According to the answers our society is not ready to bring to life and to carry on for a child diagnosed with Down syndrome.